-Thomson Reserve is the 1,240-unit redevelopment of the former Thomson View, bought en-bloc for $810 million by UOL, Singapore Land and CapitaLand.
-It sits beside Upper Thomson MRT, opposite Thomson Plaza, and within 1km of Ai Tong School on a fresh 99-year lease.
-On location, developer and schools it earns 8/10.
-The last two points wait on the launch price, targeted for the October 2026 preview.
-Price it keenly and it's a 9 or 10; price it at the top of the range and it stays at 8.
+Thomson Reserve is the 1,268-unit redevelopment of the former Thomson View, bought en-bloc for $810 million by UOL, Singapore Land and CapitaLand.
+It sits beside Upper Thomson MRT, opposite Thomson Plaza, within 1km of Ai Tong School, on a fresh 99-year lease.
+This is the launch of the decade for Upper Thomson: a 10/10 on the site, schools and developer.
+The only open box is the official price, and with Upper Thomson resale already at $2.4M to $2.9M, even a $3,000 psf launch is a must-grab.
+Price it at or below $3,000 psf and the score locks at 10.

 Thomson Reserve is the redevelopment of the former Thomson View.
 UOL, Singapore Land and CapitaLand struck the $810 million collective sale in November 2024.
 It was the second-largest en-bloc of that year, and one the old estate took five attempts and 17 years to pull off.